Browser Storage Component

 Overview

-The Browser Storage component lets you add, edit, delete, and retrieve data on your browser.
-The component stores data using the IndexedDB API (application programming interface) call.
-IndexedDB is a large storage system for storing data in your browser.
-As the name suggests, this API call lets you store large amounts of structured, indexed information locally.
-The API call also lets you filter and search this indexed information.
+The Browser Storage component lets you add, edit, delete, and retrieve data in an end-user's End-users, also known as Express Users, are the individuals accessing an application through Express View.
+In most cases, end-users are the customers using the product. browser.
+The component stores data using the IndexedDB API APIs (application programming interfaces) are a set of protocols and definitions developers use to build and integrate application software.
+APIs act as the connective tissue between products and services..
+IndexedDB is a large storage service for encrypting and storing data in a browser.
+This API lets you store large amounts of structured, indexed The location of an element in an array. information locally, letting you filter and search this information.

-You'll find the Browser Storage component in the Data & Event Processing group at the left of the Module Editor.
+You'll find the Browser Storage component in the Data & Event Processing group to the left of the Module Builder.

 About the Configuration Window